 Phase #4: Going National

-It felt like it was time to get some real experts on the show.
-That’s when I started bringing on people like Kevin Pauls, Steve Taylor, Dave Chick, David Hooper, Todd Henry and Kevin Breuner.
+It felt like it was time to get some experts on the show.
+That’s when I started bringing on people like Kevin Pauls, Steve Taylor, Dave Chick, David Hooper, Todd Henry and Kevin Breuner (if you’d like to hear these interviews, you can pay what you want for the legacy podcast bundle).
 After all, one of the reasons I wanted to do interviews was to learn from people who had accomplished things I hadn’t.
 This phase is still a relevant part of the podcast.

 Phase #5: Mentality